These links take you to the Downloads directory for the current hardware, grouped by processor type of the devices.

 |The Release builds have had significant testing.
 Use them for production, or for your home where your family will rely on a functioning router.
 More...||Get the latest with a Development build.
 These contain the latest technology, but may not work well, or at all.
 Be prepared to supply bug reports, etc. More...|

 Go to to the Table of Hardware, to easily locate the latest official release firmware for your device hardware.

-After you have applied the OpenWrt/LEDE firmware to your device, you can install additional software packages on your OpenWrt/LEDE device.
+After you have installed the OpenWrt firmware to your device, you can install additional software packages on your OpenWrt/LEDE device.

-LEDE has a number of buildbot computers building firmware releases.
+OpenWrt has a number of Buildbot computers building firmware releases.
 If you are interested in the latest developer snapshot release build activities, you can find the Buildbot activity in the following links:

 The master OpenWrt/LEDE source code repositories reside on the OpenWrt/LEDE Project git server: https://git.openwrt.org/

 The OpenWrt/LEDE Project keeps a mirror of the master repository on GitHub at: https://github.com/openwrt

 The contents of the download server are available on several mirrors as well.
 Please refer to the list below for alternative locations.